 Add the internal standard as a 1 in 10 (10% v/v) spike to each of your samples.
-For example, for a 700 $\mu$ L NMR analysis preparation, add 70 $\mu$ L of Chenomx ISTD to 630 $\mu$ L of acquired sample or an ISTD volume equivalent to 10% of the total sample volume to each of filtered samples.
+For example, for a 700 $\mu L$ NMR analysis preparation, add 70 $\mu L$ of Chenomx ISTD to 630 $\mu L$ of acquired sample or an ISTD volume equivalent to 10% of the total sample volume to each of filtered samples.
 Vortex the sample for 30 seconds for uniform mixing.
 Transfer the sample containing Chenomx ISTD into a NMR tube.
-It is recommended to add 185 $\mu$ L and 560 $\mu$ L into 3mm and 5 mm NMR tubes, respectively.
+It is recommended to add 185 $\mu L$ and 560 $\mu L$ into 3mm and 5 mm NMR tubes, respectively.

-- To adjust the pH of the sample solutions, you can use a buffered internal standard solution. - You can purchase the internal standard solution directly from Chenomx. - Instead of DSS, you may use 3-trimethylsilylpropionate (TSP or TMSP) or formate as a CSI.
-However, we do not recommend TSP or formate, as their chemical shifts are sensitive to pH. - For accurate sample analysis with Chenomx NMR Suite, the pH of your samples should be between 4 and 9, and ideally close to 7 for manual analysis. - For using "Spectral Binning" feature, it is recommended to adjust the pH of all of the samples at a specific number to have an accurate analysis - Spectra that are poorly collected or collected from samples that are poorly prepared may be difficult or even impossible to convert, process, and analyze accurately. - If you choose not to add any pH indicators to your samples, you still need to supply a measured pH value for proper analysis with Chenomx NMR Suite (see "Calibrate pH").
+- To adjust the pH of the sample solutions, you can use a buffered internal standard solution. - You can purchase the internal standard solution directly from Chenomx. - DSS is recommended for your CSI, but 3-trimethylsilylpropionate (TSP or TMSP) or formate are also acceptable.
+Please note: TSP or formate, as their chemical shifts are sensitive to pH. - For accurate sample analysis with Chenomx NMR Suite, the pH of your samples should be between 4 and 9, and ideally close to 7 for manual analysis. - For using "Spectral Binning" feature, it is recommended to adjust the pH of all of the samples at a specific number to have an accurate analysis - If you choose not to add any pH indicators to your samples, you still need to supply a measured pH value for proper analysis with Chenomx NMR Suite (see "Calibrate pH").
 More accurate pH values for your samples allow you to make better use of pH-sensitive signatures to profile spectra of the samples.

-2.2 Spectral Data Acquisition
+3.2 Spectral Data Acquisition